Elías Isaac Alippi

-Elías Isaac Alippi (January 21, 1883 – May 3, 1942) was an Argentine actor, theatrical impresario, film director and theater director, who was born and died in Buenos Aires.
+Elías Isaac Alippi (January 21, 1883 – May 3, 1942) was an Argentine actor from the Golden Age, theatrical impresario, film director and theater director, who was born and died in Buenos Aires.
 He is also remembered as an excellent tango dancer.

 His work with the theater

 Alippi started in the theater in 1903 at the "Comedia de Buenos Aires" theater with Jerónimo Podestá's company.
 He formed his own acting company which was joined by Francisco Ducasse, José González Castillo, Miguel Ligero, Héctor Quiroga, Carlos Morganti among others known actors of the era.

 He traveled with Carlos Gardel to Brazil in 1915, failed and returned with no money.
 He then formed the "Compañía Tradicionista Argentina" (Argentine Traditionalist Company) which, with the direction of José González Castillo played at the San Martín theater in 1915, Juan Moreira, Santos Vega and Martín Fierro with the musical help of Gardel and Razzano and their songs, plus Alippi's who wrote several tangos.

 In 1916 he was joined by Enrique Muiño and formed the Muiño-Alippi Company, which would become one of the most important popular theater production companies of the time.
 Among the plays and musicals presented were La taba del querer by Carlos Schaeffer Gallo at the Nuevo theater in 1916, Las entrañas del lobo by Carlos De Paoli, Los novios de Genoveva by Alberto Vacarezza, El candidato del pueblo by José Antonio Saldías in 1917 and Avanti Foot-ball club by Juan Fernando Camilo Darthés and Carlos Santiago Daniel in 1918.